-As our Lead Director, Mr. Buhrmaster (i) assists Mr. Hoffman in establishing the agendas for Board meetings and the schedule of agenda subjects to be discussed during the year, to the degree such subjects can be foreseen; (ii) presides at regularly scheduled executive sessions of the non-employee directors without Management present; (iii) together with the Chair of the Compensation & Human Resources Committee, communicates to Mr. Hoffman the results of his annual performance review and compensation; and (iv) leads the Board's annual self-evaluation.
-With more than 19 years of continuous service on our Board, Mr. Buhrmaster has considerable knowledge of our Company, our business and our industry.
-Mr. Buhrmaster also has significant public company board experience.
-In addition to serving as our Lead Director, Mr. Buhrmaster serves as the Chair of our Nominating & Governance Committee.
+As Chairman, Mr. Hoffman works with the CEO, the Lead Director, the committee chairs, other Board members and Management to develop the agendas for Board meetings and presides over the meetings of the Board.
+As CEO, Mr. Olson supports our Chairman in developing agendas for Board and committee meetings.
+As our Lead Director, Mr. Buhrmaster (i) assists the Chairman in establishing the agendas for Board meetings and the schedule of agenda subjects to be discussed during the year, to the degree such subjects can be foreseen; (ii) presides at regularly scheduled executive sessions of the non-employee directors without Management present; (iii) together with the Chair of the Compensation & Human Resources Committee, communicates to each of the Chairman and the CEO the results of his annual performance review and compensation; and (iv) leads the Board's annual self-evaluation.